mayerrobert/hello-clojure/README.md

-# Simple(st and probably limited) Clojure Repl
+# Easy setup instructions for a simple Clojure Repl

 **DISCLAIMER: following the steps below will give you a simple Clojure "installation" with a Repl, and you will be able to run Clojure files.
-It may be enough for the first simple steps.
+It will be good enough for the first simple steps.
 After getting first experiences with the simple setup described here you may want to switch to a "real" Clojure setup that includes all Clojure tools and features.**